deezus-net/Dac.NET/README.md

 ```

 ### extract example
 When doing to all connection destinations
-A file is created for server1.yml, server2.yml and connection destination
+A file is created for server1.yml, server2.yml, server3.yml and connection destination
 ```
-dac extract -i hosts.yml -o .
+dac extract --input hosts.yml --output .
 ```

 When specifying the connection destination name
 It extracts only 'server1' and creates server1.yml
 ```
-dac extract -i hosts.yml -h server1 -o .
+dac extract --input hosts.yml --host server1 --output .
 ```